bjklab/philly-holiday-covid-R_t/README.md

 future COVID-19 incidence based on R<sub>t</sub>.
 During the winter holiday season, short staffing may result in data entry and transfer delays that increase the impact of case backfill.
-To understand the holiday backfill effect, I compared the COVID-19 case data available for Philadelphia, Pennsylvania on 22 December 2021 to the case data available today, 3 January 2022:
+To understand the
+<b>holiday backfill effect</b>, I compared the COVID-19 case data
+available for Philadelphia, Pennsylvania on 22 December 2021 to the case data available today, 3 January 2022:

 <img src="./figs/p_combined_tp.png" width="90%" style="display: block; margin: auto;" />